adityakamath/adityakamath.github.io/projects.md

 ---
 layout: page
 title: Projects
-subtitle: Some of my projects from last to first
+subtitle: Some of my favourite projects since 2010
 ---

+I started my engineering journey when I joined MIT Manipal as a fresher in 2010.
+Since then, I've worked on multiple projects for universities (both MIT Manipal and TU Eindhoven), for industry clients (in the Netherlands) and also for myself as side projects.
+Here are some of my favourites, listed from last to first.

 ## AKROS Platform - Jetracer2, Jetbot2
 #### 2020 | Personal Project in Lockdown